FarmDrop/url-shortener-code-test/README.md

 ...
 { "url": "http://www.farmdrop.com" }
 ```

-- We'd also like a simple frontend that can create and display shortened URLs
-  without reloading the page.
-- For simplicity, don't worry about persisting the URLs between restarts (ie,
-  we don't need it to talk to an external database).

 Use whatever languages and frameworks you are comfortable with.
 Don't worry
 about getting the whole thing working flawlessly, this is more to see how you